Bacterial Endocarditis in Children

 - Bacterial endocarditis is treated with antibiotics.

-- Good dental care is an important part of preventing bacterial endocarditis.
+- Good dental care and body hygiene is an important part of preventing bacterial endocarditis.

 - Before your visit, write down questions you want answered.